Anurag0798/Object-Detection-using-Faster-RCNN/README.md

 ## License

 This code is for educational and research purposes.
-Add or update a LICENSE file if you wish to specify usage rights.
+LICENSE file uploaded for more details.

 ## Acknowledgements